zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

     mysql -u root -ppassword
     ```

-1. If the database does not yet exist, then create the database before importing.
-The default database name is `lportal`:
+1. Create the database before importing, using the name of the file (minus the extension) as the database name:

     ```
     create database DATABASE_NAME;